JipengSun/2023_NU_Summer_VR/README.md

 ### Week 2
 **Key questions to ask**

-1. What is the minimum viable product for a VR?
+1. What is the minimum viable product (MVP) for a VR?

 2. How should we turn a passion/dream to a workable engineering plan?